 Harnessing the power of the sun to generate electricity can be achieved in a number of ways.
 Photovoltaic panels are a widespread example.
 They are used in the private and commercial sectors to generate electricity.
 But there are other options, especially in regions with more than 3,000 hours of sunlight per year (such as southern Spain, North Africa, or California, USA), where solar thermal power plants are used.
 These power plants concentrate the sunlight with thousands of mirrors onto piping systems (solar receivers) in which the radiation is absorbed by a heat transfer medium – thermal oil, steam, or liquid salt.
 Through a heat exchanger, steam drives a steam turbine complete with generator to produce green electricity.
 CSP power plants can also take the form of solar towers.
 In this case, the mirrors are arranged around a tower with the absorber at the highest point.
 Its pipe system can reach temperatures as high as 1,000 degrees Celsius.
 These high temperatures, combined with sometimes highly corrosive media, require the use of high-temperature materials such as VDM® Alloy N06230 or VDM® Alloy 625, among others.

-The photovoltaics industry is booming, both in the private sector as well as in public sector companies and institutions.
 Materials from VDM Metals are not used in the cells themselves, but in the production of polycrystalline silicon, the base material for polycrystalline solar cells.
 Here, the base material goes through a complex production process in which the temperature can rise to over 1,000 °C (1,832 °F).
 The design of corresponding reactors increasingly requires the use of high-temperature materials like VDM® Alloy N08120.

 Biomass can be used in solid, liquid, and gaseous form to generate electricity and heat and to produce biofuels.
 It generates fewer CO2 emissions than fossil fuels like hard coal or petroleum.
 The return of the substances contained in biomass to the material cycles makes processing particularly challenging, which in turn makes it tough for the plants in which these processes take place.